This post may contain affiliate links.

 Grow Herbs

 Consider growing your herbs and foods if you have the opportunity.
-It can be a cost-effective way to enhance your meals and reduce your dependency on the grocery stores.
+It can be a cost-effective way to enhance your meals and reduce your dependency on grocery stores.

 14 Incredible Ways to Repurpose Used Coffee Grounds